scott-ad-riley/swapi-wrapper/README.md

 ## Questions/Problems
 * If my .send() method from SWRequest abstract class is specified to return a SWResult, how can i let it return an ArrayList<SWResult> if you get a list of items?
   * What if we have two abstract classes, one SWRequestItem and one SWRequestCollection.
 The first behaves as normal, but the second's .send() returns ArrayList<SWResult>?
     * SWRequestCollection then extends from ArrayList<SWResult>
     * This might break LSP (Liskov Substitution Principle - read more later)
+  * What if we convert SWRequest to an interface?
+    * How to handle default behaviour?

 * Deal with what to call species (Plural and Singular are the same word)